cbmrphenomics/cbmrphenomics.github.io/esrum/source/overview.rst

 the individual nodes.
 In addition, a server for running container instances, an RStudio_ web server, and a Shiny_ server are available.

-The nodes runs Red Hat Enterprise Linux 8, use the SLURM_ management system for running tasks, and use `environment modules`_ for managing software.
+The nodes runs Red Hat Enterprise Linux 8, use the Slurm_ management system for running tasks, and use `environment modules`_ for managing software.